CodeYourFuture/GitHomeworkFixErrors/homework.md

 What program do we use to write code at CodeYourFuture?
 • JavaScript
-• Structured Query Language (SQL) a programming language used to communicate with relational databases Other software used at CYF are as follows:
+• Structured Query Language (SQL) a programming language used to communicate with relational databases

+Other software used at CYF are as follows:
-HTML not a programming language
+~~HTML	~~ - is not a programming language
-React.js – is not a programming language used for building user interfaces specifically for single-page applications Node.js – is not a programming language use JavaScript to build web applications MongoDB – is not a programming language
+~~React.js	~~ – is not a programming language, it is a libarary, used for building user interfaces specifically for single-page applications
+~~Node.js	~~ – is not a programming languageit is a libarary, use JavaScript to build web applications ~~MongoDB	~~ – is not a programming language, it is a database program,

 ## Question 17